Working with Students

 - As you will likely encounter students who use adaptive technology, alternative media, or testing services, you are encouraged to set up a time to tour the AEC's Testing Room in IS 223 or Center for Accessible Technology (CAT) in the MLK Library.

-- When working with those students who are Deaf or Hard of Hearing, you will be provided a copy of the Important Guidelines from the Interpreter/Captioner (PDF).
+- When working with those students who are Deaf or Hard of Hearing, you will be provided a copy of the Important Guidelines from the Interpreter [pdf]/Captioner [pdf] (PDF).

 - For further information regarding testing accommodations, see the test accommodation webpage.

-No action is needed on behave of Faculty.
+No action is needed on behalf of Faculty.
 AEC will recruit a notetaker via course roster.
 Faculty will receive a confirmation email once a notetaker is assigned.
+Please visit Faculty Notetaking Information page for further details.

 Referring Students to the AEC